4-Way & Intermediate Switch Diagrams

 Dear Mr. Electrician: How do I wire additional switches to control the same light fixture from multiple locations.

 You must use electrical boxes for your switches that are approved for the number of wires and devices that you will be installing.
 See article 314 in the National Electrical Code (NFPA 70) to determine what size electrical boxes you should use.
 Keep in mind that each switch will count as two wires when calculating your box fill.
 In addition any clamps inside of the box will count as one wire.
-Connectors that are outside the electrical box do not count.
+Connectors that are outside the electrical box with only the locknut inside do not count as a wire.

 When 3-way switches are used, the LINE and LOAD wires can only go onto one specific switch screw terminal.
 It is usually a different color screw from the other two screw terminals.
 With 4-way switches you must read the manufacturer’s instructions or wiring diagram.
 Sometimes there is only a wiring diagram printed on the inside of the 4-way switch package box.
 The wiring of 4-way switches varies between manufacturers.

 I did not include grounding conductors on the 4-way switch wiring diagrams in order to keep them simple.
 However each switch and metal electrical box is required to be grounded.
 This is commonly achieved by splicing all of the ground wires together and than adding a pigtail to them for each switch at that location.

 My post depicting 3-way switch wiring diagrams will be helpful to you.